jm33-m0/windows-sandbox-init/README.md

 Make sure you have Windows Sandbox enabled.

+Customize `packages.json` if you need to remove or add packages.

 1. Run `download_pkgs.ps1` to download all packages for offline use, and update the checksums for later verification.
 2. Start `start.wsb`.
 3. Generally it should be done in 2 minutes.